 Yes.
 Yes.
 Yes.
-We can’t stress it enough, so time for all caps—YES YOU DO!
+We can’t stress it enough—YES, YOU DO!

 We get it.
 It took you a while to save money for travelling and it kind of hurts to give a percentage of your precious travel funds to some insurance company.
 It feels like a complete waste, doesn’t it?

-Except skipping travel insurance is only a money-saving move if you’re 100% sure you won’t get sick, won’t get injured, won’t have any accidents or won’t have to deal with any issues during your time abroad.
+Yes, insurance coverage costs money.
+No, it’s not a scam or a waste of your precious travel funds—skipping travel insurance is only a money-saving move if you’re 100% sure you won’t get sick, won’t get injured, won’t have any accidents, or won’t have to deal with any issues during your time abroad.

 Hard to predict, isn’t it?